Skip to main content

 What are metadata filters?

-When running a comparison between your source and target, the Gearset Default comparison filter includes the most common metadata types, including Custom objects, Profiles, Permission Sets, and Apex code.
+When running a comparison between your source and target from the compare and deploy page, the Gearset Default comparison filter includes the most common metadata types, including Custom objects, Profiles, Permission Sets, and Apex code.

 If you want more control over which metadata is compared, you can select a different standard filter.
 Or you can create your own custom filter.